CSS Accessibility Styling

 a user has asked to reduce motion, such as animations or transitions.

 Some users have motion sensitivity and prefer websites with less animation.
-You can use this media query to turn off or tone down animations when needed:
+You can use this media query to turn off, or tone down animations and transitions for the users who has activated this setting on their computer:

 Example